Density of compactly supported smooth functions $C_C^\infty(\mathbb{R}^d)$ in Musielak-Orlicz-Sobolev spaces $W^{1,\Phi}(\Omega)$

 In the first section we provide basic notations and facts on Musielak-Orlicz (MO) spaces as well as Musielak-Orlicz-Sobolev (MOS) spaces which is based on the information contained in \cite{KamZyl3}.
 The second section is the major part of the article where we are proving through the effort of several technical lemmas the main result Theorem \ref{main result of 6}.

-This article is in fact a remedy of the result from \cite{Ahmida}, where the authors claimed to have shown that under a mild condition on the regularity of the boundary of $\Omega$, namely the segment condition (see \cite[Definition 3.21, p.
+This article is in fact a different version of the result from \cite{Ahmida}, where the authors have shown that under the segment condition of the boundary of $\Omega$ (see \cite[Definition 3.21, p.
 68]{Adams}), and local integrability of $\Phi$, $\Delta_2$ and $\mathcal{M}2$ condition, the set of restrictions of functions from $C_C^\infty(\R^d)$ to $C_C^\infty(\Omega)$ is dense in $W^{k,\Phi}(\Omega)$.
-Unfortunately the proof of their claim has serious gaps.
-In the course of their proof they have assumed existence of an extension $\overline{\Phi}$ of the function $\Phi$ from $\Omega$ to whole $\R^d$, such that the extension $\overline{\Phi}$ still satisfies the $\mathcal{M}2$ condition.
-However the existence of such an extension was not established in the paper.
-As also discussed in the first part \cite{KamZyl3}, condition $\mathcal{M}2$ is rather strong and for instance not covering the case of variable exponent functions.
-Moreover, which is more problematic, in the course of the proof of their result the authors have used strong continuity of the group of translation operators $\{\tau_x\}_{x\in\R^d}$ on $L^{\overline{\Phi}}(\R^d)$, which is true only in very specific cases (see \cite[Theorem 2.1]{{kaminskacompact}}).
-In section \ref{section 2} we establish a version of the mentioned theorem for $k=1$ while avoiding using the strong continuity of translations and existence of global extensions of $\Phi$.
-To our knowledge this is the first correct result of this kind for MOS spaces.
+As was discussed in the first part \cite{KamZyl3}, condition $\mathcal{M}2$ is rather strong and for instance is not covering the case of variable exponent functions.
+In section \ref{section 2} we establish a version of the mentioned theorem for $k=1$ under weaker assumptions, which includes variable exponent functions, Corollary \ref{cor: result of 6}.

 \begin{section}{Introduction} For a natural number $d\in\mathbb{N}$, we denote the $d$-dimensional Euclidean space by $\R^d$.
 If $x=(x_1,\dots,x_d)\in\R^d$ then $|x|$ is its Euclidean norm.
 By $I_n$, $n=1, \dots, d$, we denote any interval $(a_n,b_n), \ [a_n,b_n), \ (a_n,b_n]$ or $ [a_n,b_n]$, where $-\infty<a_n<b_n< \infty$.
 A cuboid is a set of the form $R=I_1\times I_2\times\dots\times I_d.$ For any point $(x_1,\dots,x_d)=x\in\R^d$ and $l>0$ we define the open cube of center $x$ and side-length $l$ as